-- to support measures related to urgent political needs that may arise from the Pristina-Belgrade dialogue and other political processes that are beyond the Commission's control.

-- to support Kosovo in addressing the needs and requirements arising from the developments and processes that have been set in motion or confirmed by the Council conclusions of 5 December 2011 and 28 February 2012.
+- to support measures related to urgent political needs that may arise from the Pristina-Belgrade dialogue, the strategic review of EULEX, and other political processes that are beyond the Commission's control. - to support Kosovo in addressing the needs and requirements arising from the developments and processes that have been set in motion or confirmed by the Council conclusions of 5 December 2011 and 28 February 2012.